17th Division (Syria): Role in the civil war

 The 17th Reserve Division was active in Deir ez-Zor province throughout 2012.

 The division's 93rd Brigade left Idlib to secure Raqqa Governorate in early 2012.

 In November 2012 the Free Syrian Army claimed that elements of the 17th Division were in Rastan, thereby raising the possibility that elements of the Division withdrew from the east as the Syrian Government lost positions there.

-Following the reported capture of Raqqa on 3–6 March 2013, elements of the 17th Division remained under siege to the north of the city in October 2013.
+Following the reported capture of Raqqa on 3–6 March 2013, elements of the 17th Division remained under siege to the north of the city in March 2013.

-Following the fall of the Menagh airbase, the remaining troops of the defeated 17th Division sought refuge with Kurdish forces.
-The Kurds, however, turned over the senior officers to al-Nusra in exchange for Kurdish prisoners and the Islamists promptly killed the handed over officers, including Colonel Naji Abu Shaar.
+Following the fall of the Menagh airbase, the remaining troops of the defeated 17th Division sought refuge with Kurdish forces in Afrin.
+The Kurds, however, turned over the senior officers to al-Nusra in exchange for Kurdish prisoners held by al-Nusra and the al-Nusra militants promptly killed the handed over officers, including Colonel Naji Abu Shaar.

-In July 2014, ISIL captured the division's and 93rd's Brigade headquarters in the 2014 Eastern Syria offensive.
+In July 2014, ISIS captured the division's and 93rd's Brigade headquarters in the 2014 Eastern Syria offensive.

-In February 2016, the 137th Brigade was reported to be controlling airdropped UN aid supplies in Deir ez-Zor city.
+In February 2016, the 137th Brigade was reported to be controlling airdropped UN aid supplies in Deir ez-Zor city which was under siege by ISIS forces.

 On 15 October 2016, the 137th Brigade attacked the southern outskirts of their former HQ that was occupied by ISIS in Deir ez-Zor.
-They killed several militants and destroyed three armored vehicles.
+They killed several ISIS militants and destroyed three armored vehicles.

 In June 2017, the Syrian Democratic Forces and other allied forces, aided by US airstrikes, captured the main base/headquarters of the division, located in the outskirts of Raqqa from ISIS after clashes between the two forces occurred as part of the Battle of Raqqa.

 As of 2022, Major General Nidal Dalila, who hailed from the Republican Guard, was the commander of the 17th Reserve Division and Deir ez-Zor Security & Military Committee.